juhasev/sample-ninja-help/quotas.md

-### Quotas
+### Sample Quota Balancing

-By setting quotas you can control more precisely how the sample is deployed.
-Using quotas is optional.
+By setting quotas you can control more precisely how your sample is balanced.
+Using balacingquotas is optional.

 #### Target completes